Gaussian Mixture Variational Autoencoder with Contrastive Learning for Multi-Label Classification: Methods

 \subsubsection{Gaussian Mixture Latent Space}

 Given a sample $(x, y)$ where feature $x\in \mathbb R^D$ and label $y\in \{0,1\}^L$, many previous works take $y$ as the input and transform it to a dense representation through a fully-connected layer~\cite{yeh2017learning,bai2020disentangled}.
 This layer essentially maps each label category to an embedding and sums up all the embeddings using label $y$ as weights (0 or 1).
-The final embedding is fed into the label encoder to produce a probabilistic space.
-In C-GMVAE, we directly map each per-category label embedding $w_i^l\in\mathbb R^E$ of label class $i$ to an individual Gaussian distribution $\mathcal N(\mu_i,diag(\sigma_i^2))$, $\mu_i\in\mathbb R^d, \sigma_i^2\in\mathbb R^d$. $\mu_i,\sigma_i^2$ are derived from $w_i^l$ through NN.
+The summed embedding is fed into the label encoder to produce a probabilistic latent space.

+In C-GMVAE, however, we directly map each label embedding $w_i^l\in\mathbb R^E$ of label class $i$ to an individual latent Gaussian distribution $\mathcal N(\mu_i,diag(\sigma_i^2))$, where $\mu_i\in\mathbb R^d, \sigma_i^2\in\mathbb R^d$, and $\mu_i,\sigma_i^2$ are derived from $w_i^l$ through the NN-based label encoder.
+The randomly initialized embeddings $w_i^l$ are learnable during the training process, similar to \cite{mikolov2013efficient}, and they share the same label encoder.
 In Fig.~\ref{fig:cgmvae}, the label categories \textit{car, sea,..., bird} are transformed to embeddings first.
-Embeddings are then directly passed to label encoder rather than summed up.
-Each label category (e.g. \textit{car}) corresponds to a unimodal Gaussian in the latent space. $y$ activates ``positive" Gaussians and forms a Gaussian mixture subspace.
+Embeddings are then passed directly to label encoder rather than summed up.
+Each label category (e.g., \textit{car}) corresponds to a unimodal Gaussian in the latent space. $y$ activates ``positive" Gaussians ($y_i=1$) and forms a Gaussian mixture subspace.
 Given a random variable $z\in\mathbb R^d$, the probability density function (PDF) in the subspace is defined as